docsteveharris/2020-boc-grant/programme_plan.md

 This 4 year programme will build on three existing programmes.

 1. The established **Critical Care Health Informatics Collaborative** (CCHIC) programme that holds data on 45000+ adminssions from 10+ NHS ICUs.[@harris2018b] The existing governance and data flows create an opportunity to magnify the influence of the RCOA/BOC grant to scale across multiple sites.
-2. The **Experimental Medicine Application Platform** (EMAP) at UCLH where we have a proven track record of deploying novel applications in realtime against the hospital wide EHRS.
+2. The **Experimental Medicine Application Platform** (EMAP) at UCLH where I have a proven track record of deploying novel applications in realtime against the hospital wide EHRS.
 More specifically, my team has spent the last two years building EMAP exactly to enable this sort of work.
 EHR systems alone do not permit innovation and development.
 They are hampered by vendor lock-in, and by the need to prioritise clinical safety and reliability above all else.
 EMAP is a data science platform built for the NHS inside the NHS according to the following principles (1) Protection of operational systems by deploying a live mirror of the EHRS (2) Protection of patient privacy by following a 'code-to-data' rather than 'data-to-code' paradigm (3) Health care interoperability to permit cross-site collaboration and (4) Open source to foster a community of practice.
 3. An existing collaboration with the Centre for Peri-operative Medicine at (CPOM) that has nurtured the last two Sprint National Anaesthesia Projects (SNAP).
 Together with Professor Moonesinghe, I co-led SNAP-2 that build a managed a (inter)national data set for high risk inpatient surgery.

 ## Work package 1: CCHIC-Peri-op